simurgh9/simurgh9.github.io/content/posts/radio-paradise.md

 _Hallelujah_, Leonard Cohen's _Boogie Street_ and Rabbi Shergill's
 original _Rabbi_.

-Oh and no ads (listener supported), human picked tracks (no AIs, thank you) and you can play your music in Free Lossless Audio Codec!
+Oh, and no ads (listener supported), human picked tracks (no AIs, thank you) and you can play your music in Free Lossless Audio Codec!

 https://radioparadise.com/about/rp